hectorbarquero/university-COMP266/Unit 1/learningDiary.rst

    :alt: Site map of my project.

 To see it all connected, check out my mock up.
+You can also `view these on my GitHub <https://github.com/hectorbarquero/university-COMP266/tree/main/images/mockup>`_ to view them individually.

 .. image:: ../images/mockup/COMP266welcome.png
    :alt: Mock up of the initial welcome pages